 Change happens when the pain of staying the same is greater than the pain of change – Toni Robinson

-Heather is currently in network with Aetna, BCBSIL PPO, Blue Choice and Cigna.
+Heather is currently in network with Aetna, Anthem, BCBSIL PPO, Blue Choice, United Healthcare and Cigna.
 She is also offering self-pay and can also provide a SuperBill if requested.

 Through building awareness of your patterns, thoughts and behaviors, you will gain the ability to tap into your natural strengths and identify new ways to approach communication, relationships, life and work.
 My therapeutic approach is strengths based while also pulling in pieces of Psychodynamic, Cognitive Behavioral Therapy, Mindfulness, and Somatic work.
 Above all, I focus on customizing each client’s journey to fit their needs.
 Here is what that may look like: